 University Outreach and Engagement partners with Focus: HOPE and other university partners and community members on the

-Innovation and Economic Prosperity (IEP) Universities Program
+Innovation and Economic Prosperity Universities Program

 A program of the Association of Public and Land-Grant Universities, the Innovation and Economic Prosperity (IEP) Univers